MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/index.md

 ### March 2019 - Public preview release notes

-We have temporarily removed the matchmaking Playstream events while we adjust the schema.
+We have temporarily removed the matchmaking PlayStream events while we adjust the schema.
 This will be re-enabled in a future update.
 As a result, polling is still the only method for checking the status of matchmaking a ticket.